blackarck/blackarck/README.md

 - 👋 Hi, I’m @blackarck, Vivek.
-- 👀 I am a developer for last 15 years, working primarily in Oracle ERP.
-Have experience in database, application development and integration.
-Enjoys game & web development.
+- 👀 I am working as a developer for 15 years, working primarily in ERP.
+Experienced in database, application development and integration.
+Enjoy game & web app development.
 - 🌱 Currently trying to contribute towards open source projects
-- 💞️ Looking to collaborate on interesting & fun projects big or small.
+- 💞️ Looking to collaborate on interesting projects big or small.
 - 📫 Feel free to drop me a line twitter @blackarck, blackarck@gmail.com

 <!---